josemarichal/josemarichal.github.io/_pages/about.md

 ---
 layout: about
 title: about
+permalink: /
-subtitle: Professor of Political Science at California Lutheran University
+subtitle: Professor of Political Science at California Lutheran University.

 profile:
   align: right